Rach-fos/FINAL_PROJECT_NYPD-SHOOTINGS/README.md

 ## Expected Results on the Final Day:

 - Comprehensive Descriptive Analysis: A detailed overview of shooting incidents, highlighting trends and patterns over time and space.
-- Interactive Geospatial Visualization: A dynamic map illustrating the spatial distribution of shooting incidents.
+- Interactive Geospatial Visualization: Dynamic maps illustrating the spatial distribution of shooting incidents.
 - Demographic Correlations: Insights into potential correlations between shooting incidents and demographic factors.
 - Shifts in Shooting Incidence: Graphical time series analysis of shooting incidence shifts throughout the past decade.